 “Bury me in the ocean with my ancestors who jumped from ships, ’cause they knew death was better than bondage.” ~Eric Killmonger

-So when I watched the Black Panther movie and heard those words, by Killmonger, it was like a cool drink of water (no pun intended).
-And ‘his’ words got me thinking.
+So, when I watched Black Panther and heard Killmonger speak those words, it felt like a cool drink of water (no pun intended).
+His words made me reflect deeply.

-In 1737 on the Prince of Orange, one hundred African captives decided to jump overboard in a mass suicide attempt.
-They preferred death to bondage!
-But what about those that chose to live/survive the terror and trauma of the Maafa?
+In 1737, aboard the Prince of Orange, one hundred African captives jumped overboard in a tragic act of collective resistance, choosing death over bondage.
+But what about those who endured, surviving the terror and trauma of the Maafa?

 I decided:

-The ancestors that preferred death over bondage were BRAVE!
-And those that chose to live and survive the unsurvivable were COURAGEOUS.
+The ancestors who chose death over bondage were undeniably brave.
+Yet, those who found the strength to live and survive the unsurvivable were equally courageous.

 Painting by Tom Feelings from the Middle Passage series.

-As Kaba Kamene (Booker T. Coleman) puts it: “Only the best of the best could have survived.”
-Indeed, this is true!
-And it is the reason why this most immediate and most painful part of Black history is the part that I find most awe-inspiring.
-As I wrote in Ten Iconic Black Women of the Maafa, “...if I am looking for the bravest and the most courageous people on earth, I find them during this dark period of ourstory… I cannot find a woman more courageous than Queen Nanny (the powerful warrior-priestess), or Harriet Tubman (who journeyed many dark nights following the north star to liberate others), or Carlota (who fought knowing how severe the punishment would be if she did not overcome the odds against her).
-I cannot find a woman braver than, Sanite (who ordered the firing squad at her execution), or Solitude (who fought while pregnant), or Dandara (who chose death over bondage).
-Their unconquerable spirits, made these ancestresses, real-life heroines, not fantasy warriors.”
+As Kaba Kamene (Booker T. Coleman) states: “Only the best of the best could have survived.”
+This resonates deeply with me and explains why this immediate and agonising chapter of Black history inspires me most.
+As I wrote in Ten Iconic Black Women of the Maafa, “...If I am searching for the bravest and most courageous people on earth, I find them in this dark period of ourstory.
+I cannot find a woman more courageous than Queen Nanny, the indomitable warrior-priestess; or Harriet Tubman, who braved countless perilous nights under the north star to liberate others; or Carlota, who resisted despite knowing the brutal consequences she faced.
+I cannot find a woman braver than Sanite, who commanded her own execution; or Solitude, who fought for freedom while pregnant; or Dandara, who chose death over bondage.
+Their unconquerable spirits made these ancestresses real-life heroines, not fantasy warriors.”

-We are the dreams and hopes of those who were enslaved; those who held on during the tragic midnight of our history and made sure that their dreams and hopes did not fall into the ocean, the Kalunga of the Kongolese people, where their story would have ended.
-Rather they made it to the spiritually decadent wastelands of the West, so we could be.
-For as Ben Okri writes:
+We are the living dreams and hopes of those who endured captivity—those who, during the tragic midnight of our history, clung to their aspirations and refused to let them be lost to the ocean, the Kalunga of the Kongolese, where their story might have ended.
+Instead, they survived the journey and reached the spiritually barren wastelands of the West, making it possible for us to exist.
+As Ben Okri writes:

 1 comment